NFil2st/Project_Software_Deployment/README.md

 Your role is to ensure system quality by developing and executing Automation Test Cases via the CI/CD Pipeline.

 ## 1. Automation Test Development
-]You will receive the Test Specification (Test Spec) from the PM and develop the corresponding Test Cases using a suitable automation framework (e.g., Cypress, Selenium, Playwright).
+]You will receive the Test Specification (Test Spec) from the PM and develop the corresponding Test Cases using a suitable automation framework.

 * **Execution Platform:** All test scripts **must** be configured to run automatically on the CI/CD Pipeline.
 * **Focus Areas (Test Cases):** Your test cases must cover the following PM specifications: